malcolmlett/malcolmlett.github.io/Cooperative-Competitive-Systems.md

 ## Evaluation Loop

+This template builds on others to create a complex behaviour involving a planner (may not be a NN) proposing a series of possible plans that are each reviewed until one is accepted.
+The template assumes an overarching iterative execution.
+The plans could be anything, including fine-detailed time-step by time-step actions, goal states, trajectories; however high-level plans such as goal states are likely to provide better abstractions than low-level motor control actions.

 Uses include:
 * goal selection within [[Autonomous Monitoring and Control]] (AMC).
 * planning

 ![evaluation loop](files/Cooperative-competitive-systems-evaluation-loop.png)

+### Variations

+Some variations include:
+* Simple inline reviewer: all processing happens in a single time step.
+No mechanism to handle longer running valuer or reviewer processes that may require iterations.
+No mechanism for inhibiting the planner from producing the same result again.
+* Add a buffer: now the reviewer can copy a one-off output from the planner into a buffer and review that multiple times over several iterations.
+Additionally, the planner can be inhibited from producing the same output again.
+Requires that the reviewer takes quite an active role in shuffling data around, without accidentally changing that data (eg: inhibition signal).
+* Multi-staged buffers: this takes advantage of primitive gates and buffers so that the reviewer only has to send binary control signals.
+The planner outputs into a buffer that subsequently immediately inhibits that same output from being generated again.
+The data from that buffer is only released upon a control signal from the reviewer.
+Additionally, the reviewer controls a gate and chooses whether to allow the planner's output to move to the output buffer.
+The exact mechanics of this pattern may require some further finessing, but the basic idea could prove useful.

 # A Review of Auto-Encoding